 It’s probably not that big of a surprise to find out that images are one of the biggest deciding factors when someone is ordering from a restaurant menu.
 I mean, think about it.
-Would you rather order food based off a text that may or may not be what you’re picturing in your head, or would you rather open a menu, have a juicy burger greet you with its delicious golden-brown bun, and order with confidence?
+Would you rather order food based on a text that may or may not be what you’re picturing in your head, or would you rather open a menu, have a juicy burger greet you with its delicious golden-brown bun, and order with confidence?

 Let’s think about this a little deeper.
-Think about how many commercials you see with big fast food chains promoting their latest creation.
+Think about how many commercials you see with big fast-food chains promoting their latest creation.
 How good do those crispy french fries look?
 How about that refreshing soft drink?

 Images sell products.
 Whether it’s a product image to let the people know what they’re getting, or a flashy image just to grab someone’s attention, images are always good.

 Of course, you probably don’t want to have an image for every single item on your menu.
-Pick a few of your favorite dishes, get some really high quality pictures of them, and use them to sell your food.
+Pick a few of your favorite dishes, get some really high-quality pictures of them, and use them to sell your food.

 Special menu colors

 Now, I know we said no science here, but this is a slight exception.
-Let’s think really quickly about all your favorite fast food chains.
+Let’s think really quickly about all your favorite fast-food chains.
 What do all their logos have in common?
 If you said that they all have roughly the same color scheme, you’d be correct.

 Not all restaurants have the same colors, but a lot of them do.
-Many of our favorite fast food chains boast bright reds and yellows because they’re the colors that we most associate with food.
+Many of our favorite fast-food chains boast bright reds and yellows because they’re the colors that we most associate with food.

 Now, I’m not saying to copy their color scheme.
 Nor am I saying to use those colors at all.
 What I am saying is that color matters.
-Like anything design related, restaurant menus have to have a certain visual appeal (aside from the food).
+Like anything design-related, restaurant menus have to have a certain visual appeal (aside from the food).
 Anyone at any given time should be able to walk into your restaurant, pick up a menu, and not gag from a color explosion.